FreunzWa/FW_sync/commerce/macroeconomics/macroeconomics_terms.md

 - seignoiorage
     + the difference between the value of money and the cost to produce it and distribute it.

+- laissez-faire economics
+    + economic system in which transactions between private entities are free from overarching regulation.

 # Key people
 - John Keynes
     + 1883-1946 economist who ++field of macroeconomics, developed principle of the business cycle.
+- Adam Smith
+    + founding father of 'classical economics' with the work 'The Wealth of Nations' in 1776. stressed that wealth was @national income rather than the capital already has.